machinetranslate/machinetranslate.org/organizations/iamt.md

 The mission of IAMT is:
 > Bring together users, developers and researchers of automated translation technology.

-The [Machine Translation Summit](events/mt-summit.md) (MT Summit) is held by the regional associations of IAMT.
+The [Machine Translation Summit](/events/mt-summit.md) (MT Summit) is held by the regional associations of IAMT.

 ## Regional associations

 ### Americas
-[AMTA](organizations/amta.md) - Association for Machine Translation in the Americas
+[AMTA](/organizations/amta.md) - Association for Machine Translation in the Americas

 ### Asia-Pacific
-[AAMT](organizations/aamt.md) - Asia-Pacific Association for Machine Translation
+[AAMT](/organizations/aamt.md) - Asia-Pacific Association for Machine Translation

 ### Europe
-[EAMT](organizations/eamt.md) - European Association for Machine Translation
+[EAMT](/organizations/eamt.md) - European Association for Machine Translation

 ## Executive Committee

-The current executive commitee will serve through MT Summit 2023.
+The current executive committee will serve through MT Summit 2023.

 ### President
 Eiichiro Sumita, National Institute of Information and Communications Technology, Japan (AAMT)